ONSdigital/rdsa-utils/rdsa_utils/data_dic/README.md

 3. Execute the `main` function.

 This example will create a data dictionary in Excel, Markdown, and HTML formats from the DDL scripts provided in the `ddl_file_path`.

+## Notes
+- Make sure to import the DDL scripts file as a Python script with a wildcard "*".
+- The ddl_file_path should point to the DDL scripts file (e.g., ./ddl_scripts.py).